Fishing for Atlantic Salmon:

 Spring Fishing - Spring salmon fishing commences the 15th of April and

-at this time of year with fishermen sometime taking 10 to 15 a day.
+at this time of year with fishermen sometime taking 10 a day.
 When you have

 had all the action you can handle for one day.
 You can relax on the verandah and watch